JensWallgren/Pretty-Cl/README.md

 * (Windows Terminal) *For Emoji support.
 Coloring still works in the regular Powershell 7 console.*

 ## Installation
-This is easiest to install as a module.
-To install, pull this directory to a folder in one of your Modules folders.
+Install as a Powershell module.

-Powershell treats a couple of folders as "Module folders".
-To list these folders, print the **$env:PSModulePath** environment variable.
+1. **Locate your modules folders** - *To list these folders, print the **$env:PSModulePath** environment variable from a powershell session.*
+2. **Pull this directory to one of your Modules folders** - *The ps1m file should be in a subfolder of your module folder.*

 <img src="https://user-images.githubusercontent.com/29680165/121817441-c9989680-cc81-11eb-96aa-f921335b1510.gif" alt=".gif showing Pretty-Cl installed as a library" />